Challengers of the Unknown: Other versions

-The Challengers make a brief appearance in the Elseworlds miniseries Conjurers, set in an alternate DCU where magic is a part of mainstream society.
-These are the "Volume 3" Challengers, but given the nicknames of the originals: Kenn is "Prof", Clay is "Rocky", Brenda is "Red", and Marlon is "Ace".
-Since Kenn was always shown as the most "mystical" of the new Challs, it makes sense that he would be "Prof" in a magical universe, rather than Brenda, the team's scientist.
+The Challengers make a brief appearance in the Elseworlds miniseries Conjurers, set in an alternate universe where magic is a part of mainstream society.
+These are the "Volume 3" Challengers, but given the nicknames of the originals: Kenn is Prof, Clay is Rocky, Brenda is Red, and Marlon is Ace.

-During Superboy's trip through Hypertime, referenced above, he briefly visits an Elseworld in which the Challengers were himself, Ace, Guardian, and Dubbilex.
+During Superboy's trip through Hypertime, he briefly visits an Elseworld in which the Challengers were Ace, Guardian, Dubbilex, and an alternate Superboy.
 The June who arrives in the DCU at the end of that story is also an Elseworlds version, coming from a universe where she was a full Challenger from the beginning.
-She was apparently exchanged with the June of the main timeline when she was struck by Hypertime energies.

-The Challengers also made brief appearances in JLA: Another Nail (when all time periods meld together) and The Adventures of Superman Annual #7 (as part of a strikeforce of non-powered heroes).
+The Challengers also made brief appearances in JLA: Another Nail and The Adventures of Superman Annual #7.

 They were prominently featured in Darwyn Cooke's DC: The New Frontier miniseries (2003–2004).
 Various members were essential in many battles against menaces that arose throughout the series.

 In the 1996 crossover series Amalgam Comics, the Challengers were merged with the Fantastic Four to become Challengers of the Fantastic.